- Author:

 quit.
 This is a $1bn global market.
 People enjoy smoking and if they have an even more enjoyable, safer alternative, there is little reason to buy

-) quitsmoking medicines.
+expensive (and sometimes dangerous ) quitsmoking medicines.
 Because the quitsmoking pharmaceutical trade is so lucrative, pharma has put

 millions into trying to have ecigarettes banned.
 Then, of course, there is the fortune made in the supply of chemotherapy drugs and similar treatments